PaulOM203/Spotify-Music-Recommendation-System/README.md

 ## Data Collection
 ### Sources
-- *Spotify API:* Used to collect song features (e.g., danceability, energy, loudness, tempo) and metadata (e.g., artist, album, genre).
+- *Spotify API:* The Spotify API provides access to an extensive database of music and for the purpose of this project, we can gather detailed information about songs, artists, albums and user playlists.
+The API is rich in metadata which makes it suitable for building a robust recommendation system.
-- *User Interaction Data:* Synthetic data or real data (with user consent) on user playlists, ratings, and listening history.
+- *User Interaction Data:* This will provide insights into user preferences and listening habits when using the platform and is essential for training collaborative filtering models when diverse information is available through the API.

 ## Data Processing
 Data processing involves cleaning, normalizing, and feature engineering to prepare the data for model training.